plumvillage/newsletter/src/en/articles/scck--singing-for-thay-to-breathe.md

 ## Returning to roots like Thay

 I thought at one point that Thay would not return to Vietnam.
 But one day in Thailand, the Brothers Phap An, Phap Niem and Trung Hai came to meet Thay because he wanted to express something very important to them.
 When the brothers arrived, Thay put one hand on his chest and using that hand, drew a circle on his chest.
 He stopped when his hand came to rest at the starting point of the circle.
-We understood the meaning - whether going East or West, in the end, Thay wished to return to his roots.
+We understood the meaning–whether going East or West, in the end, Thay wished to return to his roots.

 Today, I also make the deep vow that I will never forget Thay’s roots.
 Thay’s roots are also my roots.
 Like Thay, I will also return to my roots.